 The lead singer held up his hand and told him he could pay after.

 And so we sat there through four songs.
 I tried to pretend that it was romantic but by the way Carlos tapped his fingers on the table top I could tell he was annoyed at the whole situation rather than enjoying the music.
 Meanwhile I felt sick about having wasted $20, (this wouldn’t be the first or last time I had caused us to lose money in El Salvador due to acting like a stupid tourist) – and I was dreading the fight that awaited me once Carlos could talk to me in private.

 After the four songs Carlos sighed and opened his wallet, but when he tried to pull out a twenty, some other twenties fell onto the floor.
 One of the mariachi hissed through his teeth.
 This made the whole thing even more embarrassing – dropping twenties all over the place like we were rich when we had initially haggled over the price of the songs.

 For some reason, (I guess because he was embarrassed about dropping the money), Carlos gave them an extra $5 tip.
 They insisted this meant we got a 5th song, (a cumbia this time), and so our humiliation was further drawn out a few more minutes.

 When our pupusas came, we ate and talked a little but I knew Carlos hadn’t really cooled off.
-Our driver was siting there at the table with us and Carlos just didn’t want to make a scene in front of him.
-When we got back to the privacy of our hotel, Carlos had one of his Ricky Ricardo moments and I ended up crying a la Lucy, because what should have been romantic, wasn’t at all.
+Our driver was sitting there at the table with us and Carlos just didn’t want to make a scene in front of him.
+When we got back to the privacy of our hotel, Carlos let me know how very unhappy he was about the whole thing and I ended up crying, because what should have been romantic, wasn’t at all.

 Thankfully the fight was short-lived and by the next day we were laughing about the whole thing.
 I imagine the mariachi were also laughing… all the way to the bank.